Mezzo Isabel Leonard balancing singing and being a mother

 “She’s one of our major, major artists who we plan to be closely connected to for the seasons to come,” Met general manager Peter Gelb said, mentioning the role of Octavian in Strauss’ “Der Rosenkavalier” as a future appearance.

-Growing up in Manhattan, Leonard wanted to be a ballerina.
+Growing up in Manhattan, Leonard studied ballet.
 She attended LaGuardia High School of Music & Art and Performing Arts and earned bachelor’s and master’s degrees at Juilliard.
 She made her professional debut as Zerlina in Mozart’s “Don Giovanni” at Bordeaux, France, in 2006, her U.S. debut as Stéphano in Gounod’s “Roméo et Juliette” in Atlanta the following January and her Met debut as Stéphano that September.

 Leonard has received notable notices in Mozart, Rossini and other composers of the central repertory, and she has impressed in contemporary operas that included “Marnie ,” Thomas Ades’ “The Tempest” and Jennifer Higdon’s “Cold Mountain.”